Finding an Installer

 A common misunderstanding is that SoonerSafe keeps a state-approved list of installers and that you must use one of them.
 It does not.
 What the Oklahoma Department of Emergency Management actually requires is that your safe room meet or exceed FEMA P-320 and ICC-500, and that your installer sign a Certificate of Installation attesting to that compliance.
 As long as those boxes are checked, you are free to choose any qualified licensed installer.

 That puts the responsibility on you to pick well.
 The good news is that the things that make an installer right for a SoonerSafe project are the same things that make them a good choice for any storm shelter: a current license, units tested to the standards, and a clear understanding of the rebate paperwork and timing.
+Those requirements hold whether you choose an underground storm shelter, an above-ground unit, or a garage installation.

 What to Verify